A-YATTA/AMDH/README.md

 - CIS version: 1.3.0

 ## Malware detection
-AMDH include malware detection based on most used permissions and combinations by malwares.
+AMDH include malware detection based on most used permissions and combinations by malware.

-It's based on more than 500 malwares samples uniques permissions that are never used by legitimate applications (based on more than 400 ligitimate applications).
+It's based on more than 500 malware samples uniques permissions that are never used by legitimate applications (based on more than 400 ligitimate applications).

 > Note: Most system Apps will be flagged as "Malware" but can be ignored for this version.

-Used malwares collections:
+Used malware collections:
 - [https://github.com/ashishb/android-malware](https://github.com/ashishb/android-malware)
 - [https://github.com/sk3ptre/AndroidMalware_2018](https://github.com/sk3ptre/AndroidMalware_2018)
 - [https://github.com/sk3ptre/AndroidMalware_2019](https://github.com/sk3ptre/AndroidMalware_2019)